JuliaHealth/CloToP.jl/README.md

 ![](images/webpage.png)

+Alternatively, the online webapp is available at [https://clotop.eu/](https://clotop.eu/).

 (!)
-Adjusted clozapine level is the classifier prediction modified by predicted concentration.
+Adjusted clozapine level is the classifier prediction modified by predicted norclozapine concentration.

 Toxic clozapine level has been defined as > 550 ng/mL, recommended therapeutic concentration has been defined as > 250 ng/mL [source: [10.1192/bjp.2023.27](https://doi.org/10.1192/bjp.2023.27)].